Artist A.D. Cook with CONTINENTAL, acrylic on panel, 2025

 However, amid these advancements, there are growing concerns that AI may negatively impact human creativity and originality in the future as it increasingly takes over tasks that require innovative thinking and artistic expression.
 Ultimately, finding a balance between leveraging AI’s capabilities while nurturing human creativity will be crucial in shaping a future where both can coexist harmoniously.

 One of the main ways AI can kill human creativity is by automating creative tasks.
-This automation can lead to a reduction in the human touch that gives creative work its unique character and emotional depth.
+This automation can reduce the human touch that gives creative work its unique character and emotional depth.

 For example, AI algorithms can already create music and art that is indistinguishable from human creations.
 These advancements also spark debate over originality, as the line between human and AI-generated art blurs.